 Regarding content, focus of the lectures and labs will be shifted from explaining concepts and having students filling inputs into models to developing own understanding of key dynamics of energy systems by use of models.
-Here, we welcome especially one point of criticism expressed by one student in the course evaluation, answering the question 'Is there anything you would like to add?'.
-Although the comment is by one person only and not statistically significant between the students, it is considered to provide a very important point of reflection.
 This shall also be more directly linked to similar mind exercises carried out with official from governments in capacity building activities organised by the UN on the use of similar models.
 I would also like this process to see more active engagement from the students and not passive execution of instructions.
 Therefore, approaches will follow more a flipped classroom and learning-by-doing approach.